List of the Top Capital Providers

 • Interested in deals discounted due to transaction complexity, limited competition, or under-resourced management

-Private equity firm Ocean Avenue Capital Partners looks for hidden gems.
+Private equity firm Ocean Avenue looks for hidden gems.
 It invests in markets that are inefficient because of the size or complexity of the transactions.
 They believe many high-quality businesses remain undervalued due to limited competition or mismanagement.
 They partner with independent sponsors to identify and execute on these deals.

 The firm thrives on market inefficiencies inherent in small-cap and/or complex situations.
 These underserved markets offer the most numerous opportunities and the best risk-adjusted returns.

-Ocean Avenue Capital Partners boasts over 50 years of collective experience.
+Ocean Avenue boasts over 50 years of collective experience.
 It has invested capital in more than 100 direct investments.
 Their sweet spot is founder-owned businesses with EBITDA of $3-$15 million operating in fragmented markets.
 Especially those with defensible positions and opportunities for operational improvement.

 Their strategy includes a wide range of transactions.
 These include buyouts, thematic platform builds, recapitalizations, and growth initiatives.
 They also invest in special situations, like carve-outs or turnarounds.

-Ocean Avenue Capital Partners Focus & Criteria
+Ocean Avenue Focus & Criteria

 • Focus: On inefficient markets, as defined by either the size or the complexity of the transactions.